Exploration of Jupiter: New Horizons (2007)

 The New Horizons probe, en route to Pluto, flew by Jupiter for a gravity assist and was the first probe launched directly towards Jupiter since the Ulysses in 1990.
 Its Long Range Reconnaissance Imager (LORRI) took its first photographs of Jupiter on September 4, 2006.
 The spacecraft began further study of the Jovian system in December 2006, and made its closest approach on February 28, 2007.

 Although close to Jupiter, New Horizons instruments made refined measurements of the orbits of Jupiter's inner moons, particularly Amalthea.
 The probe's cameras measured volcanoes on Io, studied all four Galilean moons in detail, and made long-distance studies of the outer moons Himalia and Elara.
 The craft also studied Jupiter's Little Red Spot and the planet's magnetosphere and tenuous ring system.

 On March 19, 2007, the Command and Data Handling computer experienced an uncorrectable memory error and rebooted itself, causing the spacecraft to go into safe mode.
 The craft fully recovered within two days, with some data loss on Jupiter's magnetotail.
 No other data loss events were associated with the encounter.
-Due to the immense size of the Jupiter system and the relative closeness of the Jovian system to Earth in comparison to the closeness of Pluto to Earth, New Horizons sent back more data to Earth from the Jupiter encounter than the Pluto encounter.